Crystal Coast: Beaches

 The Carteret County Tourism Development Authority coined the name of Crystal Coast, to highlight the appeal of its waters.
 This body is also known as the Crystal Coast Tourism Authority.

 The area has more than 100 restaurants and many hotels, including the Doubletree Atlantic Beach, the largest full-service hotel on the coast of North Carolina.
 Beach cottages, which are often rented out for a week during the summer, are also popular here, especially in Emerald Isle.
 Numerous properties are held as second homes by people with full-time residences in the interior of the state, such as in the cities of Kinston, Goldsboro and the capital Raleigh.

 Many areas in this region have public access to the beaches, with one of the most popular being an area known as "The Circle" in central Atlantic Beach.
-It is a collection of shops, houses and amusement rides along the ocean at the end of the causeway from the bridge to Morehead City.
-Redevelopment is replacing the central area of rides with high-rise apartments, new restaurants, and shops.
+It is a collection of shops, resturaunts, and beachfront houses along the ocean at the end of the causeway from the bridge to Morehead City.